-When planning for your wedding, it can be very easy to believe that once you return back home from your honeymoon, the stress will be gone.
-But every married person knows that maintaining a good and healthy relationship can be very stressful; even more stressful than walking down the aisle.
+When planning for your wedding, it can be very easy to believe that the stress in marriage will be gone once you return home from your honeymoon.
+But every married person knows that maintaining a good and healthy relationship can be very stressful, even more stressful than walking down the aisle.

-You must wrap your mind around certain facts that will help you to get rid of the stressful aura around you and your spouse.
+You must wrap your mind around certain facts to help eliminate the stressful aura around you and your spouse.

 2. Stop unrealistic expectations

-Marriage is a journey based on acceptance so make sure that you accept your spouse for who they are.
+Marriage is a journey based on acceptance, so make sure you accept your spouse for who they are.
 A marriage stressed by obsessions or a marriage stressed by compulsions can be handled positively if you manage your unrealistic expectations.

 3. Do not compare your marriage with others

-Once you start looking at other people and their marriage, you may start seeing your spouse in a negative light.
+Once you start looking at other people and their marriages, you may see your spouse negatively.
 It is important to remember that every person has a different marriage, a different partner and hence different ways of being happy.

 4. Avoid having busyness on your plate

-One of the biggest pressures faced by couples is that they sometimes have a lot of their plate and they wear busyness as a badge of honor.
+One of the biggest reasons for marital stress faced by couples is that they sometimes have a lot on their plate and wear being busy as a badge of honor.

 For this reason, they do not have time to build and strengthen their relationship.
-So, avoid being too busy for one another and take some relaxing time with your spouse to combat stress in marriage.
+So, avoid being too busy for one another and relax with your spouse to combat stress in marriage.

 5. Don’t argue at night